google/pepper.js/README.rst

 makes guarantees that depth buffers are at least 16 bits.

 .. _WebGL: https://www.khronos.org/registry/webgl/specs/1.0/

+In NaCl, ``PPB_View`` specifies coordinates in terms of device independent pixels (the resolution of your screen, divided by a constant factor for high DPI displays).
+Most DOM elements work in terms of CSS pixels, however, which are affected by zooming in or out on a page and other forms of full-page scaling.
+If effect, NaCl sees the rectangle it occupies on the screen grow and shrink when the page is scaled.
+NaCl can transform from device independent pixels to CSS pixels by using the scaling factor returned from ``GetCSSScale``.  pepper.js always works in terms of CSS pixels because JavaScript does not appear to expose such a scaling factor.  ``GetCSSScale`` will always return ``1``.
+In effect, pepper.js does not see the rectangle it occupies change when zooming in or out on a page.

 Using BGRA image formats will result in a silent performance penalty.
 In general, web APIs tend to be strongly opinionated that premultiplied RGBA is the